 The Columbiad was Jules Verne's Moon gun, as described in his 1865 novel From the Earth to the Moon.
-It consisted of a cannon 274 meters long with a bore of 2.74 meters cast in a vertical well in Florida.
-The first 61 meters of the barrel was filled with 122 tons of guncotton which, when ignited, was supposed to propel an aluminum capsule (containing three men and two dogs) to a speed of 16.5 kilometers per second.
+It consisted of a cannon 274 m long with a bore of 2.74 m cast in a vertical well in Florida.
+The first 61 m of the barrel was filled with 122 tons of guncotton which, when ignited, was supposed to propel an aluminum capsule (containing three men and two dogs) to a speed of 16.5 km/s.
 After deceleration through Earth's atmosphere, the shell would have a residual velocity of 11 km/s – sufficient to reach the Moon.
 Although Verne made some scientific errors, he used real engineering analysis to arrive at the design of his cannon and lunar projectile.
 In this passage from his book he provides extensive detail: